MikkelHebel/Project-Files/README.md

 # Project-Files
 This is a collection of all our Arduino files.
-It contains files from projects such as CanSat and our car project.
+It contains files from projects such as CanSat, our car project, FireGuard and some standalone modules.

 ## List of files and folders
 1. FireGuard folder